Rachel’s Home

 Our support began with the Penny Project, a children’s ministry project to raise funds.
 To date we have raised a half million pennies.

-We continue to support Rachel’s Home in other ways.
+And, we continue to support Rachel’s Home in other ways.

 The Cambridge Self-Help Food Bank

+Central supports the Cambridge Self-Help Food Bank.

 Every Sunday, Central collects food for the Cambridge Self-Help Food Bank.

-Please, even if its just one can, bring something for the food-bank.
+Please, even if it’s just one can, bring something for the food-bank.
+Every little bit counts.